 2) you won't have to keep it in mind all day long just not to forget.

 You can always choose to ask Nancy, Adam, or Mrs. Smith to compile a report, build a graph or collect statistics, that will only be available in a couple of days.
-Or, alternatively, you can set the report parameters in your CRM (for example, deals closed/lost for the last 3 months) — and enjoy the actual and up-to-date statistics in a comprehensible table or graph right on your desktop.
+Or, alternatively, you can set the report parameters in your CRM (for example, deals closed/lost for the last 3 months) — and enjoy the actual and up-to-date statistics in a comprehensible table or graph right on your dashboard.

 CRM can accumulate data, analyze it and compile timely reports to help you: